-To determine how your test is performing, click on the A/B Tests tab, and then click the "View Results" button underneath the sliders.
-This will take you to the insights tab, where you can see results for the test.
+To determine how your test is performing, click on the A/B Tests tab, and then click the View Results button under the sliders.
+This will take you to the Insights tab, where you can see results for the test.
 At first you will not see many visitors or much of anything there, because the test has not been running long enough.
 But after a while, you will see some statistics on how your tests are doing.
 It will look like the sample data below.

 Note that for conversion metrics on custom tech stacks you'll need to integrate conversion tracking.
 For Shopify hosted stores, this integration is done for you automatically

-Once you have determined the winning variation, it's time to roll out the winner to all your visitors.
-If you want only show the winning variation to new visitors, or want to keep all the variations around to possibly use in the future, feel free to adjust the sliders in the A/B test tab to the desired ratios.
-If you would rather remove all the variations except for the winning one, click "Choose Winning Variation" on the A/B test tab.
-This will open a modal that allows you to select a winning variation and remove all others, ending the test.
+Once you've determined the winning variation, it's time to roll out the winner to your visitors.
+If you want to show only the winning variation to new visitors, or want to keep all the variations around to possibly use in the future, you can adjust the sliders in the A/B Tests tab to the desired ratios.
+If you would rather remove all the variations except for the winning one, click Choose Winning Variation on the A/B Tests tab.
+This will open a dialog that allows you to select a winning variation and remove all others, thus ending the test.

 Ending an A/B test

-When you are ready to end your test, navigate back to the A/B Test tab and click "Choose Winning Variation".
-This will open a modal that allows you to select a winning variation and remove all others, ending the test.
+When you are ready to end your test, navigate back to the A/B Tests tab and click Choose Winning Variation.
+This will open a dialog, shown below, in which you can select a winning variation and remove all others, ending the test.

 👉 Tip: To run a new A/B test, you can duplicate the page and add new variants.
 If you duplicate a page before ending the test, the variants will be copied to the new page.
 If you duplicate after a winner has been chosen, the test variants will not be copied.